Tuesday, June 28, 2016

 Lewis lake

-We stayed at a lodge in the yellowstone park for the next two days.
-On the fourth day we flew out of Jackson hole to our respective destinations.
-All three of my yellowstone visits were short weekend trips and that definitely did no justice.
-There's lots to do, lots to see and its never enough.
+We stayed at a lodge in Yellowstone Park for the next two days.
+On the fourth day, we flew out of Jackson Hole to our respective destinations.
+All three of my Yellowstone visits were short weekend trips and that definitely did no justice.
+There's lots to do, and lots to see, and it's never enough.

 Fishing cone geyser (inactive)

 One of my favorite destinations in the park is the lake.
-Its absolutely gorgeous and I can just sit at the beach for hours doing nothing but gazing and day dreaming :) and I really did that for a while.
+It is absolutely gorgeous and I can just sit at the beach for hours doing nothing but gazing and daydreaming :) and I really did that for a while.

 The Grand Canyon of Yellow Stone